-We study structure, pharmacology, and signaling of G protein-coupled receptors (GPCRs) as important cell membrane-embedded receptors.
-GPCR family has over 700 members.
-They can sense extracellular signaling molecules with diverse chemical structures and then undergo complex conformational changes to activate or recruit intracellular effectors including heterotrimeric G proteins and β-arrestins.
+GPCRs are a family of cell surface receptors with over 700 members.
+They can sense diffusible signaling molecules and then undergo complex conformational changes to activate or recruit intracellular effectors including heterotrimeric G proteins and β-arrestins.
 All GPCRs share a conserved structural topology characterized by 7-transmembrane helices (they are also called 7-TM receptors).
 GPCRs have been heavily investigated in the pharmaceutical industry, and they constitute 30-40% of current drug targets.
 A thorough molecular understanding of how endogenous and synthetic ligands act on different GPCRs to regulate their activities is of great importance to drug development for a broad spectrum of diseases.